 A LYMPHEDEMA THERAPIST

-Sometimes it can be a real challenge finding a lymphedema therapist, and possibly even harder to find a really good one.
+Sometimes it can be a real challenge to find a lymphedema therapist, and possibly even harder to find a good one.
 Fortunately, there are resources out there to help you in your pursuit to find a therapist.
-But, what qualifies a medical professional to treat lymphedema?
-When you do find a qualified professional to treat lymphedema, how do you know if you’ve found a good one?
+But what qualifies a medical professional to treat lymphedema?
+When you find a qualified professional to treat lymphedema, how do you know if you’ve found a good one?
 What should you be looking for?

 TRAINING AND QUALIFICATIONS

 There are no mandated training standards for lymphedema therapists in the United States.
-Therefore, any therapist can set up shop as a lymphedema therapist with little or no training in the treatment of lymphedema.
-Since lack of training can seriously affect your treatment, a licensing organization called Lymphology Association of North America (LANA) created standards and testing to certify a minimum level of training, knowledge and experience.
+Therefore, any therapist can set up shop as a lymphedema therapist with little or no training in treating lymphedema.
+Since lack of training can seriously affect your treatment, a licensing organization called the Lymphology Association of North America (LANA) created standards and testing to certify minimum training, knowledge, and experience.
 The National Lymphedema Network (NLN) also endorses these standards.
-Currently these standards are strictly voluntary.
-However, this is a good place to start when looking for a qualified lymphedema therapist.
+Currently, these standards are strictly voluntary.
+However, this is an excellent place to start when looking for a qualified lymphedema therapist.

 LANA and the NLN state the minimum requirements for a lymphedema therapist are at least 135 hours of qualified instructional course in Complete Decongestive Therapy (CDT).
-One-third of these hours should be spent in the classroom learning about the lymphatic system.
-Two-thirds of the training is spent in the lab with hands-on treatment of lymphedema patients.
+One-third of these hours should be spent learning about the lymphatic system in the classroom.
+Two-thirds of the training is spent in the lab with the hands-on treatment of lymphedema patients.
 LANA also requires recertification every six years to qualify.

 Again, LANA is a volunteer certification, but it gives you a place to start when looking for a lymphedema therapist.
 However, some of the best and most experienced therapists I work with are not LANA certified.
 Therefore do not let this be your only qualification, but a starting point.

-So what do you do if there is no LANA certified therapist in your area?
+So what do you do if there is no LANA-certified therapist in your area?
 What do you look for in a therapist?
-What qualification and what kind of training should you look for when finding a lymphedema therapist?
+What qualifications and what kind of training should you look for when finding a lymphedema therapist?
 I asked some of the therapists I work with, whom I highly respect, what they think a patient should look for in a lymphedema therapist.
 Here’s what they said:

-Beth Buldgren, a MPT, CLT-LANA from DuPage Medical, said that having “the educational background to treat any condition, knowledge of garments and options for compression, and staying up to date on the most recent developments in lymphedema treatment” are main signifiers of a good lymphedema therapist.
+Beth Buldgren, an MPT, CLT-LANA from DuPage Medical, said having “the educational background to treat any condition, knowledge of garments and options for compression, and staying up to date on the most recent developments in lymphedema treatment” are primary signifiers of a good lymphedema therapist.

 BEYOND EDUCATION AND TRAINING

-Beyond the therapist education and training, the therapists I spoke with also believed a lymphedema therapist should be compassionate, caring and committed.
-“The ability to treat a patient as a whole person and encourage them to get stronger and more mobile” are key characteristics in a therapist, stated Katherine Jao, a PT-CLT at St Joseph Hospital.
+Beyond the therapist’s education and training, the therapists I spoke with also believed a lymphedema therapist should be compassionate, caring, and committed.
+“The ability to treat a patient as a whole person and encourage them to get stronger and more mobile” are vital characteristics in a therapist, stated Katherine Jao, a PT-CLT at St Joseph Hospital.
 “The therapist has to be resourceful for the patient … they are looking for direction,” said Linda Roherty, a PT, CLT-LANA.
-“Someone who goes above and beyond, that helps the patient from day one of treatment to understand what the patient’s goals are,” elaborated Carie Pace, a PT, CLT, at Dupage Medical.
+“Someone who goes above and beyond, that helps the patient from day one of treatment to understand the patient’s goals,” elaborated Carie Pace, a PT, CLT, at Dupage Medical.

-“A good lymphedema therapist is someone who not only has a good repertoire in lymphedema treatment, but also has empathy, good listening skills, creativity and the flexibility to work outside the box to fill the individual patient’s needs,” stated Ashforth.
-Above all, the therapist should be a person you feel comfortable with and with whom you can communicate.
-Lymphedema is a chronic disease, so you will most likely be working with your therapist for a long time.
+“A good lymphedema therapist is someone who not only has a good repertoire in lymphedema treatment but also has empathy, good listening skills, creativity, and the flexibility to work outside the box to fill the individual patient’s needs,” stated Ashforth.
+Above all, the therapist should be someone you feel comfortable with and communicate with.
+Lymphedema is a chronic disease, so you will likely be working with your therapist for a long time.
 Therefore, you will want to have a good working relationship with them.